ajh17/Scripts/README.md

 ## Usage

-You can place them in any directory that Spotlight indexes for easy execution with Yosemite's Spotlight.
+You can place them in any directory that Spotlight indexes for easy execution with Spotlight in macOS.

 This was created in order to make Spotlight behave slightly more like Alfred.
-The scripts use Yosemite's new JavaScript for Automation.
+The scripts use the new JavaScript for Automation in macOS.

 ### Descriptions